 Imagine visiting an unfamiliar city.
 During a walking tour, your family member suffers a medical emergency and you immediately dial 911, but draw a blank when asked for your location.
 With the location-sharing capabilities, it won’t matter if you can’t tell the operator exactly where you are.
 Seconds really do matter when someone’s life could be at stake and the software engineers who are working to modernize the emergency call system are helping to save countless lives every year.

 Every year, Grand Canyon University graduates a class of critical thinkers, problem solvers and innovative leaders who will go on to make their own mark on the world.
 If you’re interested in making a positive impact on your community as an aspiring software engineer, it’s time to Request More Information with the link at the top of your screen.
-Our Bachelor of Science in Computer Programming degree may be the right fit for your career goals.
+Our Bachelor of Science in Software Engineering degree may be the right fit for your career goals.